VaccinalBowl/distributed_ticket_booking_system/README.md

 The Problem
 -----------
 The hypothetical scenario was that in a remote region of Sweden there is a village with no internet connection.
 It is connected to a town by helicopter.
 Travel between the village and town is only possible via helicopter.
-The only networking possible between the town and village was possible during which
+The following documents discuss the problems invol

 1.Introduction
 --------------